-Saliva is a critical player in protecting our mouths and everything inside.
-Without adequate saliva, our mouths feel uncomfortable and we can experience discomfort or even mild pain,
+Saliva is a critical player in protecting your child’s mouth and everything inside.
+Without adequate saliva, your child’s mouth may feel uncomfortable and cause discomfort or mild pain.

-Chances are you never thought about all the ways your saliva helps you stay healthy.
+Chances are you never thought about all the ways saliva helps your child stay healthy.

-- Moistens food for easier chewing and swallowing
+- Moistening food for easier chewing and swallowing

-- Provides digestive enzymes needed in our guts
+- Providing digestive enzymes needed in your gut

-- Promote oral cleansing & fights tooth decay
+- Promoting oral cleansing and fighting tooth decay

-- Protects hard and soft tissue in the mouth and aids with soft tissue repair
+- Protecting hard and soft tissue in the mouth and aiding with soft tissue repair

-Your child may have symptoms of dry mouth and you not realize there is a problem unless the discomfort is severe or affecting the speech or ability to eat.
-A pediatric dentist or hygienist, like the team at Smile Surfers, is trained to recognize the signs of this condition.
+Your child may have symptoms of dry mouth, and you not realize there is a problem unless the discomfort is severe or affecting their speech or ability to eat.

 - Cavities on specific parts of the teeth